sgiy/crypto-trader/README.md

 personal settings, like window size, in config_private.py, since then you will not overwrite them when pulling in latest code).

-The project is currently not ready for release, but you are welcome to try what is already written (real-time arbitrage checks) and to submit your suggestions.
+The project is not yet ready for release, but you are welcome to use what is already written and to submit your suggestions.

 ## If you like the project, please consider participating and/or donating:

 **BTC**: 39qHV6AVQMxynRx6kRQVD9R4PrkyQKxPhK

+## Currently implemented views:
+- Balances - Shows aggregate balances in BTC and USD terms across exchanges.
+- ExchangeArbitrage - Shows realtime cross exchange arbitrage opportunities (Cross exchange arbitrage represents cases when an offer of a pair on one exchange at a lower price than a bid on another exchange).
+- ExchangeArbitrageCircle - Shows realtime circle arbitrage opportunities (
+    Circle arbitrage represents cases where on the same exchange one can buy currency2 for currency1, then buy currency3 with this currency2, then sell currency3 for currency1 in a way that in the end they have more currency1 than they had before these trades).
+- ViewTwoExchangeOrderBooks - Allows to see order books from two exchanges in the same window.
+This is useful for investigating cross exchange arbitrage opportunities.

-## Current Status of Exchange API implementations
+## Current Status of Exchange API Wrappers

 | Exchange | Public REST API | Private REST API | Websockets | Comments |
 | -------- | --------------- | ---------------- | ---------- | -------- |